 Overall The University of Nottingham is ranked 8th in terms of Research Power.

-The School's research has been recognised by awards and prizes over recent years, including:
+The School's research has been recognised by various awards and prizes, including: